kamildamudi21/pes_cc/README.md

 ## Cts stage:

-The CTS (Clock Tree Synthesis) stage is responsible for creating a clock distribution network that ensures reliable and synchronized clock signals reach all the sequential elements (like flip-flops) in the chip.
-This stage involves the following key steps:
+The Clock Tree Synthesis (CTS) phase's primary objective is to establish a clock distribution network guaranteeing dependable and synchronized clock signals for all the sequential components, such as flip-flops, within the chip.
+This phase encompasses the subsequent pivotal procedures:

-- Buffer Insertion: The CTS process inserts buffers into the clock network to balance and distribute the clock signal evenly.
-Buffers help in reducing clock skew, ensuring that all parts of the chip receive clock signals simultaneously.
+- Buffer Insertion: In the CTS procedure, buffers are incorporated into the clock network to achieve uniform distribution of the clock signal.
+These buffers play a crucial role in mitigating clock skew, thereby ensuring simultaneous delivery of clock signals to all sections of the chip.

-- Clock Tree Construction: The clock tree is constructed by connecting the buffers in a hierarchical fashion from the global clock source (e.g., a PLL or external input) to the leaf-level cells throughout the chip.
+- Clock Tree Construction: The clock tree is built by linking the buffers in a hierarchical manner, extending from the global clock source (such as a PLL or external input) to the individual leaf-level cells across the entire chip.

-- Skew Minimization: The CTS stage aims to minimize clock skew, which is the variation in arrival times of the clock signal at different points in the design.
-Minimizing skew ensures that all registers see the same clock edge simultaneously, which is crucial for proper circuit operation.
+- Skew Minimization: Within the CTS phase, the objective is to reduce clock skew, which represents the disparity in clock signal arrival times at various locations in the design.
+By minimizing skew, the aim is to guarantee that all registers observe the same clock edge concurrently, a critical requirement for the effective operation of the circuit.
+-
 - Power Optimization: CTS also involves power optimization techniques to reduce dynamic and static power consumption in the clock distribution network.

 - Constraints and Timing: It takes into consideration the design constraints related to clock paths, such as clock-to-q requirements, setup and hold times, and other timing considerations.